johanberntsson/ozmoo/README.md

 * A Z-code file always starts with a section called dynamic memory.
 Ozmoo will not be able to handle games with more than roughly 35 KB of dynamic memory.
 * If you want to run Ozmoo on a system with a single 1541 drive (or an emulation of one), the part of the game file that is not dynamic memory can be no larger than 191.5 KB.
 This typically means the game file can be about 210 KB in size.
 * Some Inform 6 games and pretty much all Inform 7 games will never be fast enough to be any fun on Ozmoo.
 In general, Infocom games are faster than Inform games.

+## Nice-to-have features

+* Supports embedding a custom font.
+Currently one font is included in the distribution, but there will be more.
+And you can supply your own font.
+* Supports custom alphabets in Z-machine version 5 and 8.
+* Supports custom character mappings, allowing for games using accented characters.

 ## Building and running